German False Friends List- German words that SOUND like English

 Eiskaffee (This one confuses SOOO many tourists every summer….)

-means Ice CREAM and coffee
+But it means Ice CREAM and coffee.

-in German Ice Coffee is Kaffee mit Eiswurfel (coffee with ice cubes)
+The German word for an American Ice Coffee is Kaffee mit Eiswurfel (coffee with ice cubes)

-Would you rather drink a Kaffee mit Eiswurfel (coffee with ice cubes) or an Eiskaffee(coffee with ice cream?
+Would you rather drink a Kaffee mit Eiswurfel (coffee with ice cubes) or an Eiskaffee(coffee with ice cream)?

 Names for Schools are still confusing, so let’s see if we can sort them.